Skip to content

 Community Cards in Texas Hold'em

-In the above example, the best five cards among total of seven (two private cards and five community cards) would be combined to make a flush.
+In the above example, the best five cards among total of seven (your two hole cards and five community cards) would be combined to make a flush.